Trading online - be careful with your message

 behaviour that is aimed at demonstrating one's own enlightened attitudes

 In a nut shell, saving the planet isn't the sole duty of 1 person.
 We all have our part to play, all actions matter.
 Therefore, be careful that you are not preaching and posting as if you are the only person doing all the work.
-Instead, if you brand happens to already donates 5% of profits, they you of course say that.
+Instead, if your brand already donates 5% of profits, then you can of course say that.

 However, do not jump on a bandwagon to appear 'virtuous'.
-No point giving to charity if you are not paying your staff well and not giving a great product/service to your customers.
-Support people you respect, but don't big yourself up, others will do that if you are making a difference:)
+No point giving to charity if you are not paying your staff well and not giving a great product/service to your customers (it will come out).
+Support people you respect, but don't big yourself up, others will do that on your behalf, if you are making a difference:)

-Another observation of virtue- signallers, in their rush to show everyone how 'good' they are, they will often share invalidated advise.
-Make sure you only share official medical and government links, if you saw it on Facebook, perhaps best not to share.
+Another observation of virtue-signallers, in their rush to show everyone how 'good' they are, they will often share invalidated advise.
+Make sure you only share official verified advise, if you saw it on Facebook, perhaps best not to share:).
 Quality over Quantity.

 Don't come across as a Narcissist